-An initial home visit is required prior to your child's enrollment in IVEDC Head Start.
+An initial home visit is required prior to your child's enrollment in the IVEDC Head Start.
 Important information is gathered about your child and your family.
-An additional home visit will be scheduled in February and two parent teacher conferences are scheduled in November and May.
+An additional home visit will be scheduled February and two parent teacher conferences are scheduled in November and May.
+Please remember that Home Visits take place in the home unless otherwise scheduled with the parents.
 The purpose of parent conferences is for the teacher to share your child's progress and to plan activities for home and classroom to help your child learn and grow.
+Parent/Teacher Conferences are held at the center.
 Your child's teacher will work with you to plan the home visit for a time that is convenient for you.
 If an emergency comes up, please let the staff know that you must change your appointment as soon as possible.
 Of course, you are welcome at any time to request an additional conference to discuss any concerns or questions you may have.